stavroskasidis/XamarinClipboardPlugin/README.md

 ### API Usage

-Call **CrossClipboard.Current** from any project or PCL to gain access to APIs.
+Call **CrossClipboard.Current** from any project or .NET Standard library to gain access to APIs.

 ```csharp